 Typically, we get the project done, take photos, then it’s on to the next one.
 I took an extra moment to linger and enjoy the great artisanship our teams performed on this aircraft.”

-View the full gallery of photos here.
+View the full gallery of photos or the refurbishment video.